zak-45/WLEDVideoSync/README.md

 - Go into and click on `WLEDVideoSync-{OS}`(exe/bin) to execute the main program.
-  - If you are on Win system, this should open "native" windows
+  - If you are on Win/Mac system, this should open "native" windows

 ![native](docs/img/native.png)

-   - On Mac/Linux, you should see the app into your default browser
+   - On Linux, you should see the app into your default browser

 ![browser](docs/img/browser.png)